-- Receive an overall assessment of "meets expectations" for gifted program progress reports. - Maintain an 80 average in the academic subjects (reading, language arts, mathematics, and social studies). - Fulfill the requirements of the Gifted Student Contract and Education Plan. - Receive an overall assessment of "meets expectations" for gifted program objectives.
+- Receive an overall assessment of "meets expectations" for gifted program progress reports. - Maintain an 80 average in the academic subjects (reading, language arts, mathematics, yearlong foreign languages, and social studies). - •Fulfill the requirements of the Gifted Education Plan if on probation.
+Receive an overall assessment of "meets expectations" for gifted program objectives.